kennysmithed/origins2223/index.md

 This is the webpage for the Honours/MSc course Origins and Evolution of Language, running in academic year 2022/2023 (semester 2).
-I will add links to materials (readings, tutorial exercises, lecture slides etc) to this page; you will need to use Learn for electronic submission of your assessed work, and to keep an eye on announcements.
+I will add links to materials (readings, tutorial exercises, lecture slides etc) to this page; you will need to use Learn for electronic submission of your assessed work and to keep an eye on announcements, and Top Hat for participation in quizzes.

-Note that this course has evolved over the years – the course in something like its current form was originally written by Kenny Smith, based on a preceding course created by [Jim Hurford](http://www.lel.ed.ac.uk/~jim/), and contributions and modifications have been made by [James Winters](https://j-winters.github.io), [Marieke Schouwstra](https://mariekeschouwstra.github.io), [Christine Cuskley](https://ccuskley.github.io) and [Matt Spike](https://www.pyowhack.com).

 ## Course summary

 We will review current theories which attempt to explain how and why human language evolved, covering both the biological evolution of the human capacity for language, and cultural evolution of languages themselves.
 Modern evolutionary linguistics is a highly interdisciplinary field, and we will touch on the basics of evolutionary biology, animal communication and animal cognition, fieldwork on emerging sign languages, and computational models and experimental studies of language evolution pioneered here in Edinburgh, among other topics.
 No prior knowledge of these areas is assumed.

+Note that this course has evolved over the years – the course in something like its current form was originally written by Kenny Smith, based on a preceding course created by [Jim Hurford](http://www.lel.ed.ac.uk/~jim/), and contributions and modifications have been made by [James Winters](https://j-winters.github.io), [Marieke Schouwstra](https://mariekeschouwstra.github.io), [Christine Cuskley](https://ccuskley.github.io) and [Matt Spike](https://www.pyowhack.com).

 ## The teaching team